-Organ Cross talk: AKI is clinically associated with organ dysfunction in the lung, heart, liver and brain (among others).
+Organ Crosstalk: AKI is clinically associated with organ dysfunction in the lung, heart, liver and brain (among others).
 These effects are NOT simply explained by uremia, electrolyte imbalances or changes in the amount of body fluid.
-Instead, there is evidence that AKI and CKD cause inflammation and organd dysfunction in distant organs.
-This is in part mediated by soluble factors released from the kidney and potentially other secondary sources in the body.
+Instead, there is evidence that AKI and CKD cause inflammation and organ dysfunction in distant organs.
+Inter-organ crosstalk appears to be mediated by components of the immune system as well as by soluble factors released from the kidney resident or immune cells activated during the process of tissue injury and repair.
+Some key soluble factors appear to be released by the metalloprotease ADAM17 from proximal tubule cells.

-We study this process in detail in mouse models of kidney injury or fibrosis and in tubular cells in culture.
+We study this process in detail in mouse models of kidney injury, heart and lung injury and in tubular cells in culture.

 To meet these challenges, we take a systemic view in our approach to investigate cleavage regulation.